 As Singaporean diners move toward more health-conscious food choices, beans are slowly starting to rise in popularity.
 This is fantastic news as beans are a sustainable and affordable source of plant-based protein.

-Include this new age superfood as a part of your dishes in 2017 and you’ll be ahead of the curve when it comes to keeping abreast of dining trends.
+Include this new age superfood as a part of your dishes and you’ll be ahead of the curve when it comes to keeping abreast of dining trends.

 2. Fermented vegetables

 Kimchi infiltrated Singapore’s food scene and supermarkets around the same time the Korean craze hit.
 In 2017, pickles and sauerkraut will be joining this list of fermented favourites.

 In addition to being healthy food choices, these foods also limit food wastage.
 (When was the last time you saw diners wasting huge amounts of kimchi and salted vegetables?)
 You can consider including these items in your menu if you’d like to offer Asian salty delights.

 Turmeric has long had a reputation of being a spice with healing properties in Asia.
 But increasingly so, the rest of the world is catching on to the incredible health benefits of turmeric and it’s popularity has since spread world wide.

 Thanks to its attractive colour and aroma, turmeric can enhance your dishes by making them more appealing and flavourful.
 Try using them to add some spice and make your dishes more aromatic and visually appealing!

 Heirloom ingredients have leaped from the produce aisles into the world of packaged goods.
 What are they?
 They are produce that haven’t been crossbred or genetically modified for at least 50 years, implying that they taste exactly as they did to our ancestors.
 This usually means that flavour is top-notch as these ingredients are as naturally grown as it can be.

 What does this mean for innovative restaurant chefs?
 It may be good time to start diversifying your menu to include heirloom fruits and vegetables to attract the modern superfood-loving diners.